timothywtan/sinatra-students/README.md

 # Polish

-Go to town, get 100% coverage, add features, maybe FileUploads through a gem that plays nice with Sequel.
+Go to town, get 100% coverage, add features, maybe FileUploads through a gem that plays nice with ActiveRecord.
 Make it as realistic as possible.

-# Notes

-We recently repackaged this lab to work with ActiveRecord and not Sequel.
-You might get some errors.

 *We highly recommend you read the entire codebase first.*

-# Submitting Your Solution

-Fork and clone this repository, push up your solution to a `solution` branch.

 ## Resources
 * [Screencasts](http://screencasts.org/) - [Using ActiveRecord with Sinatra](http://screencasts.org/episodes/activerecord-with-sinatra)